 This year our class names have been based on inspirational people from around the world and from throughout history.
 We are a Year 6 class and children are encouraged to reach for the stars, aim high and strive to be the best they can!
 My name is Mrs Walters and I will be teaching this class each day, supported by the fabulous Miss Down.
 Miss Drage will have the pleasure of teaching them for a couple of hours on Monday afternoons, and Mr Blacker will be delivering P.E. on Fridays.
 During the year, we have specific conferencing time that will be covered by Miss Drage, as I work 1:1 with all children on their own personal targets and development, specifically linked to 'catch-up curriculum' due to COVID-19 impact.

 - Summer- Ancient Egypt

-As you know, I love to hear from you all, so please feel free to contact me whenever you need to.
+As you know, I have an open door policy, so please feel free to contact me if you need to discuss your child.
 The best way to get in touch in the current climate is via my school email address:

-It's so great to be back in a routine after such a strange year and I'm so pleased to be teaching such a wonderful group of children.
-I expect them to work hard this year and be the very best they can be... so far, they're nailing it!
+It's so great to be back in a routine after such a strange year; the children are happy to be back and are raring to go!
+I expect them to work hard during the Summer term (their last full term at Knowle before they move on to pastures new) and I will be supporting them in being the very best they can be... so far this year, they've nailed it!

 Please do not hesitate to get in touch should you require any help or if you have any questions.